Residential Care Skill Set

 Students are expected to:

-• Complete 120 hours of placement in a Child Protection setting (at your place of work).
-Timesheets to be submitted and used as evidence to demonstrate total 120 hours worked.
+- Complete 120 hours of placement in a Child Protection setting (at your place of work).
+Timesheets/payslips to be used as evidence to demonstrate total 120 hours worked.

-• Spend approx. 9 hours per week working through their course materials, research, revision and completion of assessments.
+- Spend approximately 9 hours per week working through their course materials, research, revision and completion of assessments.

-• Consolidate skills and knowledge in the workplace
+- Consolidate skills and knowledge in the workplace (PD to be supplied).

 Assessment methods